 Fall CLP presentations also feature Mark Hall of Biomes Marine Biology Center, Claire Hall of the “Did You Know?”
 Foundation, and Jennifer West of the Narragansett Bay Research Reserve.
 All four South Kingstown elementary schools participate in this academically enriching and community-bridging program.

+Can you name the National Wildlife Refuge in either photo?
 If you can, and you’re an S.K. elementary school student, call CLP reporter Rebecca Briggs, (401) 533–0116.

 The Charlestown Press, Nov.
 19, 2009 (Page A-7)